September 7, 2015

 Increasing complexities in healthcare coupled with an estimated 32 million Americans gaining healthcare insurance under the Affordable Care Act (ACA) has pushed the primary care provider shortage to heightened levels.
 The ACA has also put preventive primary care and care coordination services at the forefront, offering incentives to healthcare providers, as these measures have demonstrated better patient outcomes and a reduction in how often and how long patients experience hospital stays.
 Nurses with master's-level education and training are helping to fill this critical gap.

 The result is a massive shift in where nursing jobs are, with a steady upward flow in community rehabilitation centers, skilled nursing facilities, long-term care, physician practices and not-so-traditional environments, such as insurance companies and health plan providers.
-Advanced degrees in nursing, such as the online nursing degrees at SNHU, increase benefits to patients, employers and communities tremendously.
+Advanced degrees in nursing increase benefits to patients, employers and communities tremendously.
 Nurses are also provided with the skills and knowledge to excel in their field through specialization and leadership skill development.

 As working nurses further develop their skills through academic progression, they're not only advancing their knowledge but also leading change throughout their profession and the healthcare industry as a whole.
 The challenge then becomes balancing the responsibilities of a busy life - quite often consisting of long hours on duty and family/personal time - with the work required of a degree program.
 Online nursing degrees allow nurses the flexibility to increase their learning around the demands that life already presents.